Rahima411/Kdd_internship/README.md

 - File uploading and text extraction.
 - Text cleanup and preprocessing.
 - Integration of the Gemini model for summarization using the summarize_text from model.py
+- The user can choose the summary style and length.
 - The web interface displays both the original and the summarised text.

+### License
+This project is licensed under the Apache License Version 2.0.
+See the LICENSE file for details.